pabloamh/walker/src/walker/README.md

 ## Prerequisites

-This project uses Poetry for dependency management.

 Before you begin, ensure you have the following installed on your system:

 -   **Python 3.11+**
 -   **Poetry** for managing Python dependencies.
 -   **`libmagic`**: Required by the `python-magic` library for MIME type detection.
 -   **`mediainfo`**: Required for video metadata extraction.
--   **A `spaCy` model**: Required for Personally Identifiable Information (PII) detection.

 ### System Dependency Installation